TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-intro.md

 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.

-* [This Flexbox tutorial](https://internetingishard.netlify.app/html-and-css/flexbox/index.html) is a friendly tutorial for modern CSS layouts by Interneting Is Hard.
+* Interneting Is Hard's has a tutorial on [modern CSS layouts with flexbox](https://internetingishard.netlify.app/html-and-css/flexbox/index.html).

 * For a more interactive explanation and example, try this [Scrim on Flexbox](https://scrimba.com/learn/flexbox/your-first-flexbox-layout-flexbox-tutorial-canLGCw).
 Note that this Scrim requires logging into Scrimba in order to view.